Not-For-Profit Member

 The Committee’s work centres around people, business and capital, and how the interconnection of these areas and their relationship to one another largely determine the economic and cultural health of our society.

-We are focussed on harnessing the strengths, passion and insights of our members and partners to shape the future of Greater Adelaide.
+We are focussed on harnessing the strengths, passion and insights of our members and partners to shape the future of Adelaide, South Australia.

 Raymond Spencer has lived and worked in the US, India and Europe and brings to the role experience across international business, management planning, technology, finance, organisational culture expertise and mergers and acquisitions.